* Paris stock market underperforms after S&P downgrade

 LONDON, Nov 8 (Reuters) - European shares edged lower on Friday, with France underperforming after a rating downgrade, although many investors felt increasing signs of a world economic recovery would support equities in the longer term.

-France's CAC-40 equity index was one of the worst-performing European markets, falling 0.4 percent after credit rating agency Standard & Poor's (S&P) cut its rating on France by one notch to AA from AA+.
+France’s CAC-40 equity index was the worst-performing major European market, falling 0.5 percent after credit rating agency Standard & Poor’s (S&P) cut its rating on France by one notch to AA from AA+.

 The decline on the French market meant European equities underperformed gains elsewhere in the UK and United States.